High-intent razor burn + aftershave routine

 Why razor burn shows up right after shaving

-Razor burn usually follows too much friction in one session: repeated passes, dull blades, shaving against the grain, or shaving skin that already feels dry or reactive.
-It often shows up fast as heat, redness, sting, or a rough bumpy feel, especially on the neck, jawline, underarms, bikini line, and inner thighs.
+Razor burn usually comes from too much friction in one session: repeated passes, a dull blade, heavy pressure, shaving against the grain, or shaving skin that already feels dry or reactive.
+It tends to show up quickly as heat, redness, stinging, or a rough bumpy feel, especially on the neck, jawline, upper lip, underarms, bikini line, and inner thighs where skin is thinner or hair growth changes direction.

 - 3